Your chance to share what others don’t know about your teen, but should.

 By Anne Vaccaro Brady

 Every spring high school guidance departments send parents of juniors a questionnaire called the Parent Brag Sheet, explaining that the student’s counselor will use the responses to write a recommendation for college.
-If you received one and, after reviewing it, thought your teen’s counselor should know all this information, you’d be wrong.
+If you received one and, after reviewing it, thought your teen’s counselor should already know all this information, you’d be wrong.

 According to the U.S. Department of Education, the national average of student-to-school-counselor ratio is 491:1.
-With numbers like that, it becomes apparent why your teen’s counselor cannot know him as well as you do.
+With numbers like that, it becomes apparent why your teen’s counselor cannot know them as well as you do.

 This means your answers to these questions matter.
 As one parent of a high school junior recently told me, the counselors at her son’s school are known to use the words on this form verbatim.